 Tommy’s big break came in 2010 when he hit the airwaves internationally as the co-creator, co-executive producer, designer, builder and host of the series Rough Cut – Woodworking with Tommy Mac.
 The show was an instant success and ran for seven seasons, accruing five Emmy Nominations and close to a dozen Telly Awards along the way.

-Rachel R. MacDonald is a talented artist, cook and personal trainer.
-She holds a bachelors degree in fine art with a concentration in sculpture and painting from the Art Institute of Boston at Lesley University.
+Rachel R. MacDonald shares with Tommy her passion for creation and helping others.
+She is a talented artist, formally trained in fine art with a concentration in sculpture and painting at the Art Institute of Boston at Lesley University, where she holds a Bachelors degree.
 During her time at the art institute, Rachel spent time in Florence, Italy studying art restoration under the renowned restorer, Lorenzo Casamenti.
-Upon graduation, Rachel went to work as an art instructor and administrator at a local arts and education center.
-She later went on to develop a nonprofit art outreach program, in collaboration with her grandfather, that served children in the impoverished Brockton area of Massachusetts.
-Recently Rachel returned to another one of her passions, working with special populations through adaptive exercise and helping clients with strength and weight loss goals as a personal trainer.
-Over the last twelve years she has held a variety of personal training certificates and is currently certified by the nationally accredited NSPA(National Strength Professionals Association).
-Since a very young age, Rachel has been an avid at home cook and developed many of her own recipes.
-She finds the most joy creating in her kitchen and studio, that she shares with her husband, Tommy.
+Upon graduation, Rachel went to work as an art instructor and administrator at a local nonprofit arts and education center.
+She later went on to develop a nonprofit art outreach program, in collaboration with her grandfather, that served at risk children in the Brockton area of Massachusetts.
+Rachel also spent thirteen years as a personal trainer, working with special populations through adaptive exercise and helping clients with strength and weight loss goals.
+Rachel is dedicated to advocating for homicide victims through Murder Matters.